nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the date format:**<br>

-* Hours, minutes, seconds must be specified using two digits.
+* Hours, minutes and seconds must be specified using two digits.
 * `dd MM HHmm` is not supported, and will be recognised as `dd MM yyyy`.

 </div>